-Serve as the sole point of contact for DMH facilities in the time of emergencies or disasters.
+Serve as a single point of contact for DMH programs in the time of emergencies or disasters.

-Maintain current copies of the Local Disaster Plan from each DMH Facility.
+Maintain current copies of the Local Disaster Plan from each DMH program.

 Maintain current information on essential staff designated in each Local Disaster Plan.